aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 Supplemental material can be divided into two types: appendices and non-readable supplemental material.

 - Appendices are material that can be read, and include lemmas, formulas, proofs, and tables that are not critical to the reading and understanding of the paper.
-In your final camera-ready paper, appendices come after the references in the main paper and use the same two-column format as the rest of the paper (see the AACL-IJCNLP 2023 style files for an example).
+In your final camera-ready paper, appendices come after the references in the main paper and use the same two-column format as the rest of the paper (see the IJCNLP-AACL 2023 style files for an example).
 Appendices do not count towards the page limit.
 - Non-readable supplemental material (data, software, all other material) is uploaded separately.

 ## How long can it be?